Klaas de Boer (astronomer)

-Klaas Sjoerds de Boer (born 1941 in Groningen) is a Dutch astronomer and astrophysicist as well as Professor at the University of Bonn.
+Klaas Sjoerds de Boer (16 November 1941 – 15 March 2022) was a Dutch astronomer and astrophysicist as well as Professor at the University of Bonn.
 His research mainly consisted of using data obtained with satellites and from Earth bound telescopes.

 Education

 De Boer studied astronomy and physics at the University of Groningen and obtained his PhD there along with Stuart Pottasch on Interstellar Absorption Lines in the Ultraviolet.

 Research and teaching career

 From 1974 to 1977 he was at the Institute for Space Research at the University of Groningen.
 From 1978 to 1981 he was a research associate at the Astronomy Department of the University of Wisconsin (USA) in Madison.
 Between 1981 and 1985 he was postdoc at the University of Tübingen and worked in 1985 for the University of Groningen in the collaborative project of the Netherlands and the United Kingdom of the observatory on La Palma, being based at Royal Greenwich Observatory in Herstmonceux.
 Research periods brought him to the Astronomy Department of the Princeton University (USA) und and the University of Canterbury in Christchurch (New Zealand).

 He became 1986 full Professor of Astronomie at the Sternwarte of the University of Bonn, successor of Hans Schmidt.

-Main research areas see: Interstellar Gas, Stars of the horizontal branch, Kinematics in the Milky Way, Structure of the Magellanic Clouds and Dwarf Galaxies, all areas with as guiding principle ‘’investigation of the three-dimensional Structure of the local Universe’’.